 Hi!
 I'm currently a Ph.D student at UC Berkeley, where I'm advised by Sanjit Seshia.
 My Ph.D. has been gratefully supported by the NDSEG Fellowship.

-My research interests lie broadly at the intersection of machine learning and formal methods, with particular focus on applications in robotics, autonomy, and program synthesis.
-By applying formal reasoning to learning algorithms, I hope to make real-world ML systems more trustworthy, compositional, and interpretable.
+I research neuro-symbolic machine learning, with particular focus on applications in robotics, autonomy, and program synthesis.
+By integrating formal and logical symbolic structures into learning algorithms, I hope to improve the safety and reliability of ML-based systems.

 I received my Bachelor's and Master's degrees from Rice University, where I worked on projects related to interpretable machine learning via program synthesis and formal methods.
 I was advised by Swarat Chaudhuri, who I worked with on the "Understanding the World Through Code" NSF Expeditions Project.
 As an undergrad, I also collaborated with Ankit Patel and Richard Baraniuk.
 I was fortunate to be supported by the Rice CS Graduate Fellowship.